Stones of Scotland: Some views of Stones of Scotland

+Notable Scottish stones in Ayrshire

 The Carlin Stone at Craigends

 A large procumbent boulder known on the OS map as the 'Carlin's Stone' lies next to the Carlin Burn near Craigends Farm below Cameron's Moss in East Ayrshire.
 The name is the same as the example at Dunlop in East Ayrshire.
 It has been much visited at one time, with the clear remains of a footbridge running to it across the Hareshawmuir Water.

 The Deil's Chuckie Stane at Ladyland

 A large boulder in amongst trees near the David Hamilton designed Ladyland House, Kilbirnie, North Ayrshire.
 Despite the name no clear legend has been preserved regarding this stone in the neighbourhood.
 The stone has survived being broken up despite the building of the old Ladyland Castle, stone dykes, farm buildings, etc.

 The Grannie stane at Irvine in Ayrshire

 The Grannie Stane (or Granny Stane) is described as "one of Irvine's prehistoric puzzles", this boulder is either left behind from the Ice Age or is the last remaining stone of a stone circle – others were removed, by blasting, after the Irvine weir was constructed in 1895, but popular protests saved this remaining stone.
 The Grannie Stane is visible when the water is low.